bSchnepp/Feral/README.md

 as little endian in big endian format, for example).
 Subsystems and servers take care of that.
 It also allows us to deal with badly written programs that assume spaces don't appear in a given path: B:/Main Storage/Files/Stuff/Something Cool/ is a valid file path, and should *not* be interpretted as B:/Main, Storage/Files/Stuff/Something, and Cool/.
+(This will introduce new problems, like when we actually *do* want to interpret as 3 new paths, but we can figure that out along the way.)

 ## Overall goals: